 I personally experienced this and saw great improvements (I am highly anxious and am under a lot of stress) after taking magnesium supplements for 10 days each month.

-Since stress is something extremely generic and it’s not considered a real diagnosis, there are many debates surrounding this subject.
+Since stress is something extremely generic and is not considered a real diagnosis, there are many debates surrounding this subject.

 BUT it is clear to most people who have been under a lot of stress and have to deal with it on a daily basis that it exists and it is harmful.

 I believe that stress and fatty liver go hand in hand.
-Not necessarily that one is the cause of the other, but that stress can have a negative impact on your liver, both directly and indirectly.
+Not necessarily that one is the cause of the other, but that stress can hurt your liver, both directly and indirectly.

 When I am extremely stressed, I have no control over my body and I am also a huge stress eater.

-When I eat for comfort, I don’t eat healthy food, in return hurting my liver even more.
-This is an example of what I mean about indirect damage that stress causes to our liver.
+When I eat for comfort, I don’t eat healthy food, and in return hurting my liver even more.
+This is an example of what I mean by indirect damage that stress causes to our liver.

 Not to mention the fact that when you are under a lot of stress, it’s more difficult to stick to your diet and stay positive – and then depression can kick in and things get even worse… a snowball of bad things that gets bigger and bigger.

-But there could be direct connections as well, with hormones harming our liver, with our liver trying to produce more enzymes to fight stress: as I said, since I am not a doctor, I can’t really give an educated opinion on this, but common sense and research prove that I might actually be right.
-It’s your decision to make if I am right or wrong.
+But there could be direct connections as well, with hormones harming our liver, with our liver trying to produce more enzymes to fight stress: as I said, since I am not a doctor, I can’t give an educated opinion on this, but common sense and research prove that I might be right.
+You decide if I am right or wrong.

 Conclusion